akeneo/pim-docs/cookbook/validation/customize_validation.rst

 To add new validation rules instead of replacing existing ones, simply create a new yml file in the ``config/validation`` directory of your bundle.
-The name of the file **must** be different from the already existing validation configuration files.
+The name of the file **must** be different from already existing validation configuration files.

 Product value validation
 ------------------------

 Product value validation uses different mechanisms than those described above.
 For more details about implementing your own rules, please read :doc:`../custom_entity/creating_an_attribute_type`.